gojekfarm/beast/README.md

 ## Running on Kubernetes

 Create a beast deployment for a topic in kafka, which needs to be pushed to BigQuery.
-* Deploymet can have multiple instance of beast
+* Deployment can have multiple instance of beast
 * A beast container consists of the following threads:
   - A kafka consumer
   - Multiple BQ workers